MelvinQM/IOT-Personal/docs/journal.md

 ### Switching WeMos to ESP32-S3
 The WeMos allows for a wifi connection but not a bluetooth connection.
 Together with some other issues I encountered I decided to switch to the ESP32-S3.
 This not only allows me to use bluetooth but also opens some other options such as using 2 cores, better performance and ability to connect to 5Ghz wifi channels which the WeMos could not.

+### Rubrics Frontend, Backend & Database
+During the course of IoT we discussed the requirements of all 3 elements.
+From this I learned not much from the backend and frontend side of the discussion, but I did however get reminded to normalize my database.
+This is good information to get reminded of and I've added this to my todo list.